mtheall/feosync/README.md

 $FEOSDEST as the directory for updating FeOS.
 For copying other data, such as music or programs, the directory chosen must have a layout that you want to put onto the storage card.

+If no host is provided, the client will attempt to autodiscover the daemon by listening for the broadcast packets.
+If a host is provided, then the client will attempt to connect immediately without listening for the broadcast.

 ### The sync process